Disease Spread From Mice to Humans Through Droppings

 Early symptoms of an LCMV infection occur 8-13 days after exposure and are most commonly a mild fever and lack of appetite, followed by nasty headaches, muscle aches, and vomiting.
 In some cases, patients reported having a sore throat, chest pain, and salivary gland pain.
 As the illness progresses, infected individuals may experience inflammation of the meninges, i.e., meningitis, and inflammation of the brain called encephalitis.

-While LCMV infectious do not necessarily have a fatal outcome, some individuals may experience temporary or even permanent damage to their nervous system.
+While LCMV infections do not necessarily have a fatal outcome, some individuals may experience temporary or even permanent damage to their nervous system.
 Women who are exposed to LCMV during pregnancy have a high chance of passing the infection on to their unborn child.
 LCMV fetal infections may result in congenital disabilities such as vision impairment, hydrocephaly, and many other mental conditions.

 Individuals exposed to the virus require immediate hospitalization and treatment to ensure they have minimum repercussions.